-Ready to start a new farm or expand your operation?
+Ready to start your Farm Business?

 The Winter Business Intensive is the second session in the SWVA Field School.
-The session is made up of 8 FREE intensive classes designed to help set beginning farmers on the path to a successful career in agriculture production.
+The session is made up of 8 intensive classes designed to help set beginning farmers on the path to a successful career in agriculture production.

 During these classes, students will participate in topics such as business planning, sustainable practices, financial management, marketing, and more.